-A Confidentiality Agreement is a legal document that you can use to disclose private or sensitive information to another party, while legally forbidding the other receiving party from disclosing that information to any other person or entity.
-This document is only enforceable if it is signed by you and the other party.
-Due to this, it is crucial that this document is signed and dated before sharing or receiving the confidential information.
+A Confidentiality Agreement (Mutual), is a two-way legal document that you can use to disclose confidential information to a receiving party, while legally forbidding either party from disclosing that information to any third parties, be they a person or entity.